Essential Travel Tips for Leh Ladakh Trip

 Get Acclimatized

 Acclimation is the major problem that everyone faces in Leh-Ladakh.
 Ladakh is a high-altitude mountain region with an altitude ranging from 10,000 ft to 23,000 ft above mean sea level.
 This can result in Acute Mountain Sickness.
 AMS can cause nausea, vomiting, headache, breathlessness, lethargy, rapid heart rate, and lack of appetite.
 Even fit people can be severely affected by AMS.
-Your body needs to get acclimatized to low atmospheric pressure and low oxygen availability.
+Your body needs to acclimate to low atmospheric pressure and low oxygen levels.
 If you have high blood pressure, asthma, or heart problems, consult your doctor before planning a trip to Ladakh.
 In severe cases, you may need oxygen or hospitalization.

-Carry your First-Aid kit
+Carry your First-Aid Kit

 Keep some Extra Time